ASHWAANTH/ASHWAANTH/README.md

 🏫 SSN College of Engineering (Batch of 2024–2028)

-💡 Passionate about Embedded Systems, Robotics, and AI
+💡 Passionate about Embedded Systems, Power Electronics, and Circuit Designing.

 <!--🌱 Currently learning: Python, C++, IoT, and Machine Learning-->